freenode/jbnc/README.md

 Bouncers are hard to configure.
 I felt that we needed an easier one in this world.
 This requires nearly no configuration to connect!
 Just set a password!
 Join #jbnc on freenode to learn more!

-*Currently usable, but in beta test.
-Please report bugs by creating an issue on github.
-I'm using it as my daily driver.*
+While I'm using this as my daily driver, you may run into some bugs until the beta test period is over.
+That said, there are many users who are stably using it today!

 ### Features
 - Always on connection to IRC